 A common challenge in a GIS-based enterprise LRS is that business systems become unsynchronized with the GIS, because the business unit must continue adding records to its databases even when the GIS is not up to date.
 Roads and Highways provides a mechanism for communicating updates to the LRS so business units can continue working without waiting for the GIS to clear its edit queue.
 The redline is a markup feature in the geodatabase that stores information about changes in the LRS.
 It contains measure values, so it can be used as a substitute route feature until the actual LRS Network has been updated in the GIS.
 When you become aware of an error, omission, or planned change in the LRS, you can create a redline feature that GIS editors use to update the LRS.

 LRS Network management

-Visualize and maintain your roadway LRS Networks and associated event data.
-Edit and maintain LRS Networks.
+Visualize and maintain your roadway LRS networks and associated event data.
+Edit and maintain LRS networks.
 Provide rule-based location management, which allows you to define how event measures and route associations should react to changes in the LRS, keeping your event data aligned with roadway LRS Network changes.

 Event location management

 Roads and Highways supports updating event measures and route associations based on changes to the LRS Network.
-For events modeled in the geodatabase, registered with Roads and Highways, event measures and route associations can be updated directly.
+For events modeled in the geodatabase and registered with Roads and Highways, event measures and route associations can be updated directly.
 Roads and Highways provides a REST service for event systems modeled outside the geodatabase to acquire measure updates.